Overture + Lonboard

 m

 In the second example, we'll add a few steps in the notebook to convert the PyArrow table to a GeoPandas GeoDataFrame.
-Getting the data into a GeoDataFrame can also require a bigger toolkit, depending on which methods we use.
+Getting the data into a GeoDataFrame requires a few more tools, depending on which methods we use.
 Here's our expanded toolkit:

 import overturemaps